thycotic/cm-docs/global-settings/custom-logo/index.md

 ## Manual Procedure

-1. Create two versions of your logo image file in PNG format.
+1. Create two versions of your logo image file in PNG format, with names exactly as specified below:

    * One sized to 250 x 50 pixels, named `logo.png`.
 This version is the full-sized logo that will appear in the main interface.